Belgium in the Eurovision Song Contest 2008: Competing entries

 A submission period was opened on 24 April 2007 for artists and songwriters to submit their entries until 23 November 2007.
 The twenty acts selected by VRT for the competition from 450 entries received during the submission period were announced on 17 December 2007.

 Shows

 Heats

 The four heats took place on 27 January, 3 February, 10 February and 17 February 2008.
 In each show five entries competed and public televoting solely determined the top two that qualified to the semi-finals.
 An additional two entries were awarded wildcards by the expert panel from the third and fourth placed acts in the heats to proceed to the semi-finals.

 Semi-finals

 The two semi-finals took place on 24 February and 2 March 2008.
 In each show five entries competed and public televoting solely determined the top two that qualified to the final.
 An additional entry was awarded a wildcard by the expert panel from the third and fourth placed acts in the semi-finals to proceed to the final.
+Tabitha Cycon changed the title of "Rumour Has It" to "It's a Beautiful Day" for the second semi-final.